 - Sydney Health Partners Advanced Health Research and Translation Centre

-NHMRC is now inviting submissions from groups wishing to seek recognition as an AHRTC.
-Information on making a submission is available in the Call for Submissions document:
+NHMRC is no longer accepting submissions from groups wishing to seek recognition as an AHRTC.

 Submissions must be provided by email to AdvancedCentres@nhmrc.gov.au by 8pm AEST, Tuesday 6 December 2016.
 Late submissions will not be accepted.